-Student Parking Regulations and Guidelines
+Student Parking Policies and Procedures

-Types of parking Permits
+Types of assigned student parking permits

 - Carpool Parking Permits

 - Carpool parking permits require a total of three or more students (including the driver), who live more than a 20-minute walk from RHS and proof of possession of an unrestricted driver’s license.
 A restricted driver’s licenses will not be accepted for drivers in a carpool.
 In addition, students choosing to carpool must park in their assigned carpool parking space.
 Any student who has committed to carpooling with others will not be able to obtain a separate individual student parking permit.

 - Students who have had their license for less than one year will be issued a restricted parking permit and must park in their assigned parking space.
 In accordance with California law, these student drivers are not allowed to transport others to/from school.

 - Unrestricted Parking Permits

 - Students who have had their license for more than one year will be issued an unrestricted parking permit and must park in their assigned parking space.

 To provide the safest parking and traffic conditions at RHS and in the surrounding neighborhoods, safe parking and driving guidelines must be followed at all times.
 When you must drive, we encourage students and parents/guardians to: